mdedwards/slippery-chicken/install.md

 #### LilyPond (optional)

-If you want to take advantage of rendering beautiful [LilyPond](https://lilypond.org) scores (e.g. via slippery-chicken's `lp-display`), you might be interested in installing this software to your system.
+If you want to directly render beautiful scores via [LilyPond](https://lilypond.org) (e.g. via slippery-chicken's `lp-display`), you might be interested in installing this software on your system.

 In order to install LilyPond, you can use `apt` on Linux, `brew` on MacOS or `choco` on Windows.
 If none of these options are viable for you, head